valkey-io/valkey-doc/docs/reference/cluster-spec.md

 The common header has the following information:

-* Node ID, a 160 bit pseudorandom string that is assigned the first time a node is created and remains the same for all the life of a Redis Cluster node.
+* Node ID, a 160 bit pseudorandom string that is assigned the first time a node is created and remains the same for all the life of a Valkey Cluster node.
-* The `currentEpoch` and `configEpoch` fields of the sending node that are used to mount the distributed algorithms used by Redis Cluster (this is explained in detail in the next sections).
+* The `currentEpoch` and `configEpoch` fields of the sending node that are used to mount the distributed algorithms used by Valkey Cluster (this is explained in detail in the next sections).
 If the node is a replica the `configEpoch` is the last known `configEpoch` of its master.
 * The node flags, indicating if the node is a replica, a master, and other single-bit node information.
 * A bitmap of the hash slots served by the sending node, or if the node is a replica, a bitmap of the slots served by its master.
-* The sender TCP base port that is the port used by Redis to accept client commands.
+* The sender TCP base port that is the port used by Valkey to accept client commands.
-* The cluster port that is the port used by Redis for node-to-node communication.
+* The cluster port that is the port used by Valkey for node-to-node communication.
 * The state of the cluster from the point of view of the sender (down or ok).
 * The master node ID of the sending node, if it is a replica.